EcotopeResearch/starter_pipeline/README.md

     $ conda activate dataPipeline

-To run the pipeline from your DataPipeline directory
+To run the pipeline from your Pipeline directory

     $ python src\pipeline.py

-Before you run it though, make sure to fill out database credentials in src\config.ini
+Once your code is working the way you want it, consider setting up a cron job to automatically run your code on a regular basis to update your database with fresh data.